 On top of that there is an issue with the stylus shape.
 A variety of different shapes exist.
 Every stylus type contacts more or less at another region in the record groove.
 So, for example: if you have some surface scratches it might sound better with a more spiky cartridge type that dips deeper into the groove wile some dust and pressing remains down there might be more evident with the same thing.
 (More about the styus topic in general and especially for dj concerns here)

 Another piont i wanted to make: There’s an evident problem with the Goldmine / Discogs system.
 Sellers often do grade the visual state of the label and the record together as the condition of the record itself, especially when it comes to 45’s.
 Although I’m a big fan of nice labeldesign, I prefer to listen to music instead of getting exited about how “minty” a recordlabel is.
-Especially with 45’s it’s more and more that sellers claim records to be in a good contition because they look good.
-Maybe it might be much better to change the system of grading from: first record, than cover into: first sound, then cosmetic looks of the record along with cover and any poster-gadgets or whatever else you lp freaks ever may expect in your record-foldout-envelopes 😉
+Especially 45’s are claimed to be in a top contition because they look top.
+Maybe it might be much better to change the system of grading from: first record, than cover into: first sound, then sight! (cosmetic looks of the record all tgether with cover and any poster-gadgets or whatever else you lp freaks ever may expect in your record-foldout-envelopes)

 This copy of “Jah Woosh -- Love I Version” was sold on Discogs as a VG+ condition, wich claims: “Defects should be more of a cosmetic nature, not affecting the actual playback as a whole”